alexozerov/orgonweb/README.md

 * fork this repo and clone it locally
 * install the dependencies — `npm i`
 * do your changes to the code
-* build the TronWeb dist files — `npm run build:all`
+* build the OrgonWeb dist files — `npm run build:all`
 * run a local private network using Orgon Quickstart
 * run the tests — `npm run test`
 * push your changes and open a pull request

-For more questions, please refer to [TronWeb Doc](https://tronweb.network/docu/docs/Migrating%20from%20v5#faq).

 ## Licence

-TronWeb is distributed under a MIT licence.
+OrgonWeb is distributed under a MIT licence.